 Swimming with Horses for The First Time

 Arriving safely on an empty stretch of beach, we entered the warm, turquoise waters slowly.
-A layer of rock was sharp beneath the horse’s hooves and I thought again, that I didn’t want to fall.
+A layer of rock was sharp beneath the horse’s hooves.
+And there I thought again, that I didn’t want to fall.
 Not in that shallow water where flesh could be so easily pierced.
 Soon however, my white mare was neck deep, fish nibbling around her hooves, her alabaster mane floating like seaweed.
 And endless, open horizon stretched before us and then…lift-off.
 Her hooves came off the seabed and she was swimming.
-We were swimming, partners in a benign, watery crime.
+Finally, we were swimming, partners in a benign, watery crime.

 A New Passion for Me and My Husband

 Sharing whoops and grins with my husband, I pressed my calf gently against my mare’s side, guiding her to a sandbar where she could rest.
 Looking out at the rolling blue waves, I stroked her neck when she reached back to bump my foot happily with her nose.
 I could’ve easily not done this.
 The thought wriggled into existence.
 It actually would’ve been easier not to.
 I looked back at my husband who was on the sandbar beside me, his arms wrapped around the neck of his chestnut mare.
 He could’ve stayed afraid.
 It would’ve been easier for him to.
 Yet, instead, he’d stumbled bravely into a lifelong passion as well.
 For once you love horses, I’m pretty sure you can’t go back.

 A camera was clutched in one of his hands and I had one attached to my head.
 Becoming equestrian adventurers had ignited another love: Filming.
 It was a love which we already shared.
 But traveling the world on horseback gave us something exciting and unique to document.
 We’d been completely reinspired.
 When we sat down to edit our footage at home we knew, we’d get to relive the trip again and then keep that memory rolling forever.